TowneSquare/TowneSpace/client/README.md

 # Marketplace web client (frontend)

-TODO:
 - [ ] Create a UI components
 - [ ] Integrate with the marketplace contracts
 - [ ] Add a theme/design